Mira Mehta: Honours and distinctions

-Mehta has been called "the most senior [Iyengar] Yoga teacher outside India, recognised as an authority in all its aspects: asana, pranayama, philosophy and therapy."

-She and her brother Shyam Mehta appeared on a set of 4 stamps issued by the Indian Department of Posts in 1991.
+Mira and her brother Shyam Mehta appeared on a set of 4 stamps issued by the Indian Department of Posts in 1991.
 She was depicted demonstrating Ustrasana (camel pose) on a 6.50 rupee stamp, and Trikonasana (triangle pose) on a 10 rupee stamp.
 The images, redrawn from photographs in the Mehtas' 1990 book Yoga the Iyengar Way, were described as "perfect postures".

 In 1993, she was included in the "Best of British Women 1993" for her work in alternative health.

 The yoga teacher Barry Chapple, writing in The Hindu in 2015, described Mehta as one of the "yoga greats".

 Books

 Yoga

 Mehta's yoga books have all been translated from English into multiple languages.